josephkilatya/PhisherMan/README.md

 ## Overview

-Email-Studio is a powerful Python-based application that provides security analysts with tools to examine suspicious emails, extract metadata, analyze attachments, and perform threat intelligence lookups.
+PhisherMan is a powerful Python-based application that provides security analysts with tools to examine suspicious emails, extract metadata, analyze attachments, and perform threat intelligence lookups.

 ## Features